MacRimi/HWEncoderX/README.md

 - `-v /path/to/input:/input:` Replace `/path/to/input` with the path to your input folder, where the videos to be transcoded are located.
 - `-v /path/to/output:/output:` Replace `/path/to/output` with the path where the transcoded files will be saved.

+**Note:** `/path/to/input` and `/path/to/output` can be the same folder.
+Transcoded files will be created with the _HEVC suffix, and if the folders have the same name, they will also have the _HEVC suffix to avoid conflicts.

 ### Additional Notes:

 This container is specifically designed to take advantage of VAAPI hardware acceleration.
 If the system running the container does not have a compatible GPU, **the container will not function.**